shreyasminocha/comp517-project/README.md

 ## Assignment Decriptions

--   *Group Selection and Topic Statement*: select your partner and turn in a topic sentence.
+-   *Group Selection and Topic Statement*: select your partner and turn in a topic sentence as a PR on this README file.
+The section below "Register Teams" requests team name and member information along with focus statement.
+A form is presented, fill it in (replacing the bracketed sections in the focus statement and listing info for team name and all members.
+Delete any unused team member template entries.

 -   [Proposal](proposal/README.md) [**DUE:9/17/20**]:
     Written proposal for the project that states the problem